What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Stainless Steel

-Best For: Durability, hygiene, daily carry
+Best For: Durability and daily carry

 Glass

-Best For: Pure taste, desk use
+Best For: Pure taste and desk use

 Aluminum

-Best For: Budget price point
+Best For: Budget price points

 Expert Analysis: Why We Skip Aluminum